 Flattening: Here, we have the pooled featured map.
 After that, we apply the convolution operation to our image and then we apply the pooling to the result of the collision.
 So, we are going to flatten it into the column.
 Here, we see many pooling layers.
 We put them into one log column sequentially.
 In the input image, we apply the convolution.
 And also apply the rectifier function.

-CNN in Python 1: In this tutorial, we are going to implement the CNN in python.
+CNN in Python 1: In this tutorial, we are going to implement CNN in python.
 Here, we build our convolutional neural network model, we will simply need to change the image of

-Then, we will be able to train a convolutional neural network to predict if some new brain image contains the tumor is yes or no. Now, we have to input these image in our convolution neural that work.
+Then, we will be able to train a convolutional neural network to predict if some new brain image contains the tumor is yes or no. Now, we have to input these images in our convolution neural that work.

-# Importing the dataset
+# Downloading the dataset

 CNN in Python 2: In this tutorial, we are going to talk about the convolution neural network.
-In the first step is to import all the keras packages that we will need to make our CNN model.
+The first step is to import all the Keras packages that we will need to make our CNN model.
 Here, the first package is sequential.
 We use sequential packages to initialize our neural network.
 Now, we import convolution layers and we are working on images and since images are in two dimensions.
 We use the 2D packages to deal with images.
 And we also add our pooling layers.
 And next is flatten.
 Here, we also use the last dense packages.
-We use to add the fully connected layers and a classic artificial neural network.
+We use to add fully connected layers and a classic artificial neural network.
 Now, I execute the code.

 Now, we are going to create an object of this sequential class.
 We are going to call this object classifier and we call the sequential method.